 - Therapy.
-Seek out the help of a mental health specialist, such as a therapist or counselor.
+Seek out the help of a mental health professional, such as a therapist or counselor.
 They can help you overcome fears of being abandoned.
-They’ll also work with you to understand where the fear originates and what you can do when you sense fear rising.
+They’ll also work with you to understand where the fear originates and what you can do when you sense the fear rising.

 - Self-care.
 People with abandonment issues may benefit from self-care.
 Making sure emotional needs are met is important for friendships and relationships.
 This way, you’re able to better provide for your partner, friend, or child.

 Helping a loved one living with abandonment issues can be difficult.
 After all, if you bring up your concerns, their instinct may be to challenge you and your loyalty to them.

 While people with abandonment fears differ, these techniques may help you care for someone who has a fear of abandonment:

 Highly emotional conversations will inevitably become unproductive.
 When this happens, pause the conversation.
 Let them know you care but step away for a few hours.